Markf1994/segretaria-digitale-frontend/README.md

 The dashboard calendar shows Google Calendar events for the current week only.
 Events are fetched from the ID defined in `VITE_DASHBOARD_CALENDAR_ID`.

+## Inventory

+Visit `/inventario` to manage devices and road signage.
+The page lets you create, edit and search devices, temporary signage and vertical/horizontal signage.
+Horizontal signage includes a **PDF anno** button that calls `/inventario/signage-horizontal/pdf?year=YYYY` and downloads the generated PDF.

 ## Testing

 Before running tests, install dependencies if you haven't already: